 - Clauses such as ‘Overtime is compensated with the salary’ are often invalid – so you are still entitled to compensation in money or time off.

-- In order not to lose any claims to overtime pay, you should be aware of any limitation periods and be extremely careful with so-called receipts of compensation.
+- In order not to lose any claims to overtime pay, you should be aware of any limitation periods and be extremely with so-called receipts of compensation.

 Contents